History of Carmelo Anthony in Timeline

 December 25, 2016: Passing Elgin Baylor on Christmas Day

-2016: Guest Appearance in Teenage Mutant Ninja Turtles Action Film
+2016: Teenage Mutant Ninja Turtles Appearance

-2016: Won Third Olympic Gold Medal
+2016: Won third Olympic gold medal

 January 11, 2017: Passing Robert Parish in Career Scoring